brunogarciagonzalez/lectures-starter-code/module-2/intro-to-sinatra-and-mvc/README.md

 ## Today's codebase brought to you by ...
 - convention > configuration
+- ERB
 - macros
 - rake tasks
 - routing table
-- (ports ? localhost ?)
 - block -> "handler for the route"

 ## PSA: regarding the tests in this module's labs
 - tests try to interact with your web application's interface